gluecks-it/plugin_manager/README.md

 ## ToDos

-- Function in install Button
+- ~~Function in install Button~~
+- Discover Apps and mark installed apps as installed
+- Mark version for the currently installed app
 - Clean and/or optimize the Code?
 - Find all ERPNextapps ;)
+- ....

 #### License